Arrested by the Police ?

 Upon arrest, unless exceptional circumstances exist, a person must be given a caution and a record of arrest must be made.

 If you have been arrested, you should seek legal advice immediately.
 It is vital that you receive the best advice possible and provide as much detail of the facts of your case as you can to ensure the right result for you.

-MK Law is on hand to help you through all stages of the process.
+GQS Solicitors is on hand to help you through all stages of the process.